THE SLAS ANNUAL CONFERENCE

 PILAS runs workshops for postgraduate students at the conference and all panels are strongly encouraged to include at least one postgraduate speaker.
 Postgraduate attendance is facilitated by the conference bursary.

 If you are interested in hosting a SLAS conference in the future, please contact the SLAS secretary.
+This document will give you a sense of the types of questions you might want to consider about hosting a conference.

 Details of previous conferences are available in History.